vladyc1234/Folder_Synchronizer_OneWay/README.md

 	Ex: for folder E:\SyncA and E:\SyncB with logging file E:\log_file.txt use the command as follows: python main.py E:\SyncA E:\SyncB E:\log_file.txt

-Results: The script will start the synchronization in a one way manner from source to destination
+Results: The script will start the synchronization in a one-way manner from source to destination

 ## How does the script work